Florida Builds Mountains out of Garbage, Not Mole Hills.

 Land development from Swamps

-First of all, and many Floridians don't like to hear this, is that the state of Florida is essentially a long finger of swamp land covered land.
-And over the past people have slowly converted much of the state from it's natural state, as unusable swamplands into flat, dry, sections of useable land.
+Many Floridians don't like to hear this, but the state of Florida is essentially a long finger of swamp covered land.
+And over the past people have slowly converted much of the state from its natural state, as unusable swamplands into flat, dry, sections of useable land interspersed with small shallow ponds.

 This has often been done by land developers, as well as local governments, who aggressively dredged dirt from the swamps and filled in large sections of land for buildings and roads.